vaani16/deforestation/README.md

 # Change Detection for Deforestation from Satellite Images
+This project was made as part of Webnova Hackathon and aims to utilize satellite images to detect deforestation.

 This project uses a change detection algorithm to identify changes in vegetation or land cover between two satellite images.
 The algorithm uses Principal Component Analysis (PCA) and K-Means clustering to detect changes.